 Non-Domestic Rates, or business rates, collected by local authorities are the way that those who occupy non-domestic property contribute towards the cost of local services.
 Under the business rates retention arrangements introduced from 1st April 2013, authorities keep a proportion of the business rates paid locally.
-The money, together with revenue from council tax payers, locally generated income and grants from central government, is used to pay for the services provided by local authorities in your area.
-Further information about the business rates system may be obtained at: www.gov.uk/introduction-to-business-rates, at the website of your local authority which is normally shown on your rates bill, or by contacting your local authority.
+The money, together with revenue from council taxpayers, locally generated income and grants from central government, is used to pay for the services provided by local authorities in your area.
+Further information about the business rates system, may be obtained at: www.gov.uk/introduction-to-business-rates and at the website of your local council which is normally shown on your rate bill.